curzel-it/bit-therapy/README.md

 ## Troubleshooting

 ### Swift Packages not loading
-Unfortunately, Xcode does not like local swift packages 🤷‍♂️
+Unfortunately, Xcode does not like local swift packages very much.
+In case you get any error about missing packages, try the following:
-1. Try Clean and build again
+1. Clean build folder (Product > Clean)
-1. Try Reset Packages Cache (Package Dependencies > Right Click)
+1. Reset Packages Cache (Package Dependencies > Right Click)
-1. Try Close and re-open Xcode
+1. Close and re-open Xcode
-1. Try Reset Packages Cache, again
+1. Build